-Howard asked David if he's dating anyone and he said he recently got out of a relationship with a woman his age, which is a figure he noted he doesn't reveal.
-Gary then came into the studio and reported that, while looking for David age on IMDB.com, he read that David allegedly has a tattoo of Calvin from the Calvin and Hobbes comic strip.
-David responded that he does, in fact, have the tattoo, and that Sean Penn gave it to him.
-David explained that he needed a segment for "Saturday Night Live" at the time, and he decided that recording Sean inking him would fill that void.
-David added that he chose the Calvin tattoo because it was the easiest one for Sean to draw, and that he now regrets going through with the bit.
+Howard asked David if he's dating anyone and he said he recently got out of a relationship with a woman his age - a number he doesn't ever reveal.
+Gary then came into the studio and reported that, while looking for David's age on IMDB.com, he read that Spade allegedly has a tattoo of Calvin from the Calvin and Hobbes comic strip.
+David responded he does indeed have the tattoo and that Sean Penn gave it to him.
+David explained he needed a segment for "Saturday Night Live" at the time, and he decided that recording Sean inking him would fill that void.
+David added he chose the Calvin tattoo because it was the easiest one for Sean to draw, and that he now regrets going through with the bit.

-David said that he watched "Benchwarmers" with a test audience last week, and that it seemed to get a good response from the crowd.
-David went on to predict that the movie will do well in the box office, although he noted that a few other potentially big movies open at the same time.
-David then commented that one of the sketches on Thursday's premiere of "The Showbiz Show" involves him wearing blackface and hitting the streets to see if it's more difficult to be an African American than it is a Caucasian.
-David reported, though, that most of the people he encountered while in blackface recognized him, so he didn't find much of a difference being a member of a different race.
+David said he watched his new movie "Benchwarmers" with a test audience last week, and that it seemed to get a good response from the crowd.
+David went on to predict that the movie will do well at the box office, although he noted that a few other potentially big movies open at the same time.